 The largest special population group is Economically Disadvantaged (EcoDis).
-Populations of African American, Hispanic and Two-or-more races all increased indicating an increase in the diversity of the student population.
+Populations of African American, Hispanic and Two-or-more races all remained level.
 The attendance rates were stable across all populations with only exhibing minor variations in regards to percentages.

 Areas of need include: